When Burn down charts don’t tell the full story

-Burn down charts are one of the artifacts used in Agile projects to see the backlog status.
-But burn down charts have limitations and does not tell the full story.
-In this article, I am going to discuss the limitations of burn down charts and how that can be overcome.
+Burn down charts are one of the artefacts used in Agile projects frequently.
+However burn down charts have limitations.
+In this article, I am going to look at scenarios – when burn down charts fail to tell the full story?

 Burn down charts